 Method:

-For the kofta
+the kofta

-Mix the boiled potato, grated paneer, grated ginger, chaat masala, corn flour, red chilli powder & salt.
+flour, red chilli powder & salt.
 Combine well to make smooth dough.

 Divide the mixture equally.
 Form small and round koftas.